robyrakesh/tracktikAssignment/README.md

 }

-Please refer to this screenshot below for reference on how to create cypress.env.json file:-
+Please refer to this screenshot below for reference on how to create cypress.env.json file:- Please add your amazon account credentials in the env file.

 <img width="1433" alt="Screen Shot 2021-11-09 at 9 51 00 PM" src="https://user-images.githubusercontent.com/47828587/141040771-f9f63f1a-d6d7-4fcc-aeff-c79f0ae99847.png">